-The Managing Owner, on behalf of the Fund, has appointed Deutsche Bank Securities, Inc. to serve as the Index Sponsor.
+The Managing Owner, on behalf of the Trust and the Fund, has appointed Deutsche Bank Securities, Inc. to serve as the Index Sponsor.
 The Index Sponsor calculates and publishes the daily index levels and the indicative intraday index levels.
 Additionally, the Index Sponsor also calculates the indicative value per Share of the Fund throughout each business day.